Fei-Peng/fei-peng.github.io/index.md

 I received my Ph.D. and M.S. in Operations Research from the [Industrial and Operations Engineering Department][ioe] at the [University of Michigan][um], where I was fortunate enough to be advised by Drs.
 [Edwin Romeijn][romeijn] and [Marina Epelman][epelman].
 I received the IOE Bonder fellowship for applied Operations Research while I was there.

 My work falls in the general areas of Optimization and Artificial Intelligence, with applications in advertising and healthcare.
-I am also very interested in machine learning and its applications.
+I am recently started working more and more in Machine Learning and its applications.
 For more detail, please refer to my [publications][pub].

 I am generally interested in entrepreneurship and startup ideas both in the US and in China.